Chart Color Schemes

 Newstead's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Newstead's health outcomes show notable results, with younger age groups having a very low prevalence of common health conditions.
-Approximately 69% of Newstead's total population of 6,282 have private health cover, significantly higher than the national average of 55.3%.
+Newstead's health outcomes data shows notable results, with younger cohorts experiencing very low prevalence of common health conditions.
+Approximately 69% of Newstead's total population of 6,170 have private health cover, significantly higher than the national average of 55.7%.

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 9.5% and 7.2% of residents respectively.
-A majority, 73.6%, report being completely free from medical ailments compared to none in Greater Brisbane.
-As of March 2021, 13.9% of Newstead's population are aged 65 and over, totaling 1,263 individuals.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 9.5 and 7.2% of residents respectively.
+A majority, 73.6%, report having no medical ailments, compared to 0% across Greater Brisbane.
+As of 13.8% (1,231 people), Newstead has a higher proportion of residents aged 65 and over than the broader population.
+However, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health